12 Affordable Art Journal Supplies

 Having an open attitude is essential to art journaling.
 An understanding that art journaling is a journey, not a destination, and that you are learning along the way will keep you creating.
 I make SO MANY ugly pages.
 Ideas that don’t pan out.
 Pages that I should cover.
 But I still keep creating.
 I believe you should too.

 If you’ve made it this far, you deserve a cookie!
 This list is not the holy grail of art journal supplies, but it is all the items that are MY essentials and the items I first used when I started art journaling.

 Have any questions/comments?
 Please leave them below!
 I promise I’ll answer them as best I can.
 Know someone who wants to start art journaling, but isn’t sure what to get to start?
 Share this with them & encourage them to get creating!

-If you’re looking to expand your art journal supplies, then be sure to check out my posts HERE and HERE with even more art journal supplies!
+If you’re looking to expand your art supplies, then be sure to check out my posts HERE and HERE with even more fun stuff!